rsksmart/devportal-1.0/_rsk/node/contribute/linux.md

 ## Get external dependencies

 Before you can launch IntelliJ IDEA, there is an important step.
-Browse in your RskJ cloned directory and then launch `configure.sh` with the following terminal command:
+Browse in your RSKj cloned directory and then launch `configure.sh` with the following terminal command:

 ```shell
 ./configure.sh